Morningstar rated the Personal Strategy Income Fund among

 For funds less than one year old, the Since Inception return figure is not annualized and represents an aggregate total return.

-above.
-Expense ratios are based on the most recent fiscal year-end data available.
+expense ratio values above.
+Expense ratios are as of the most recent prospectus.

 ^ T. Rowe Price Associates, Inc. is required to permanently waive a